 Every day, over 3,000 tons of paper towel waste is produced in the US alone.
 This is an astounding statistic and one that we have the power to change NOW!
-These easy-peasy disinfectant wipes are the perfect way to reduce waste and save you some money too.
+These easy-peasy DIY Reusable Disinfecting Wipes are the perfect way to reduce waste and save you some money too.

 I want you to ditch paper towels and disposable wipes once and for all.
 Paper towels are made from virgin fibers that normally come from unmanaged forests, where habits are being ruined and pollution is high.

 Greenpeace Canada says it perfectly, “Healthy forests sustain life.
 More than 80 percent of the world’s forests are degraded or destroyed.
 Many species face extinction and the livelihoods of forest-based communities are under threat.”